Comments and Complaints Policy and Procedure

 Full details of the member organisations of the GNCR, what data may be viewed across the GNCR network, and what are the benefits to being part of the GNCR are available from the GNCR website – https://www.greatnorthcarerecord.org.uk/

-If you wish to opt-out of your data being shared via the GNCR, or you wish to speak to someone about this use of your data you can contact Vanessa Graham, Practice Manager.
+If you wish to opt-out of your data being shared via the GNCR, or you wish to speak to someone about this use of your data you can contact the practice manager.
 Please note that this will only prevent your information being shared via the GNCR and will not opt you out of sharing with those organisations who are currently providing you with your care, or may provide it in the future.
 Your consent is not required to do this as it is necessary to ensure you receive the safest and highest quality of care and treatment.

 Exclusion from the GNCR may have a detrimental effect on the service we can provide to you.
 We will always seek to comply with your request, but in some circumstances there may be additional reasons where the sharing of your information may be necessary, for example a Court Order or where information is required to be shared should there be a concern that yourself or others are at risk of harm.